 The COVID-19 pandemic intensified risk factors for poor mental health among healthcare workers in the United Kingdom.
 However, there is insufficient evidence of the impact of COVID-19 on mental health among black, Asian and minority people.
-This article on medical myths analyzes 10 common misconceptions about stroke and explains, with the opinion of a medical expert, why they aren't true.
+This article on medical myths analyzes 10 common misconceptions about stroke and explains, with the opinion of a medical expert, why they aren't true, highlighting some of the requirements in regards to understanding these issues.
+The COVID-19 pandemic intensified risk factors for poor mental health among healthcare workers in the United Kingdom.
+However, there is insufficient evidence of the impact of COVID-19 on mental health among black, Asian and minority people.
+This article on medical myths analyzes 10 common misconceptions about stroke and explains, with the opinion of a medical expert, why they aren't true, highlighting some of the requirements in regards to understanding these issues.

 How has public health been impacted by recent medical news stories?